-Other televised and digital public service announcements (PSAs) have been donated to Share Our Strength, primarily from the Food Network and Connect360 MultiMedia, to educate the general public about childhood hunger and to encourage the public to participate in Share Our Strength's No Kid Hungry program.
+Televised and digital PSAs have been donated to Share Our Strength, primarily from the Food Network and Connect360 MultiMedia, to educate the general public about childhood hunger and to encourage the public to participate in Share Our Strength's No Kid Hungry program.
 PSAs are valued based on the number of times the announcements are played and the period in which the announcements are aired at the network's equivalent rate charged to paying customers.
-The associated PSA expense is recorded in either program service or fundraising expenses in the accompanying consolidated statement of activities based on the purpose and content of the PSA.
+The associated PSA expense is recorded in either program service or fundraising expenses in the accompanying consolidated statement of activities, based on the purpose and content of the PSA.

-Other print, radio, web, and television advertising has been donated primarily to publicize Share Our Strength's No Kid Hungry program and campaign events and the NYCWFF.
-The donated advertising is valued based on advertising rates in a similar manner as the PSAs and is recorded as either program services or fundraising expense in the accompanying consolidated statement of activities based on the purpose and content of the advertising.
+Print, radio, web and television advertising have been donated primarily to publicize Share Our Strength's No Kid Hungry program, campaign events and the NYCWFF.
+The donated advertising is valued based on advertising rates in a similar manner as the PSAs and is recorded as either program services or fundraising expense in the accompanying consolidated statement of activities, based on the purpose and content of the advertising.

-Donated legal services are included in management and general expenses in the accompanying consolidated statement of activities.
+Donated legal and professional services are included in management and general expenses in the accompanying consolidated statement of activities.

-Travel and other donated items include travel stipends and food and beverage donated for use at Taste of the Nation, No Kid Hungry Dinners, and the NYCWFF events.
-These costs are included in program service expenses, fundraising expenses and direct donor benefit expenses in the accompanying consolidated statement of activities.
+Travel and other donated items include travel stipends and food and beverages donated for use at Taste of the Nation, No Kid Hungry Dinners and the NYCWFF events.
+These costs are included in program service expenses, fundraising expenses and direct donor-benefit expenses in the accompanying consolidated statement of activities.

-9. Pension Plan
+10. Pension Plan

 Share Our Strength sponsors a defined contribution pension plan covering substantially all fulltime employees.
 Employees may elect to defer and contribute to the plan a portion of their compensation in amounts up to the maximum permitted by law.
 After one year of service, Share Our Strength matches elective deferrals up to 3% of compensation.
-Total pension expense for the year ended June 30, 2016 was \$287,467.
+Total pension expense for the year ended June 30, 2017 was \$353,439.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2016
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS For the Year Ended June 30, 2017

-10. Income Taxes
+11. Income Taxes